 8 Reasons To Adopt An Older Dog Instead Of A Puppy

-If you’re thinking about adopting a new canine fur baby in 2019, you might be daydreaming about all the ways in which puppies are just too unbearably cute.
+If you’re thinking about adopting a new canine fur baby, you might be daydreaming about all the ways in which puppies are just too unbearably cute.
 When many people think about getting a new dog, a puppy is often the first thing they think about.
 But, before you head on down to your local animal shelter to rescue your next adorable canine, consider the benefits of adopting an older animal.

 - When adopting an older dog, you’ll know pretty much exactly what you’re in for.